KingReeve/CodingGame_ClashofCode_Repeated_Words/README.md

 Constraints
 Input string will only contain ASCII characters.

-Valid repeated words won't be separated by both punctuation and whitespace. e.g. "??a a??a" will not appear Non-separating special characters won't contain alphabetical characters. e.g. "!@#JK#$%hi hi!!e!" will not appear
+Words should only be considered when separated by spaces or '\n'.
+Any non-alphabetical characters should be considered part of the word except for the specific exception of non-alphabetical characters before the first word and after the last word.

+Words that contain special characters but which should count as repeats (special characters before the first word or after the last word) won't contain alphabetical characters between special characters. e.g. neither "@n@hi hi@n@" nor "@it's it's@" will appear.

 Example:
 Input: